 Institute for the Study of Muslim Civilisations Library

-In 2014, the Institute for the Study of Muslim Civilisations – Aga Khan University and the Institute of Ismaili Studies merged their libraries to better support their teaching and research needs.
+In 2014, the Institute for the Institute of Ismaili Studies and the Institute for the Study of Muslim Civilisations – Aga Khan University merged their libraries to support their teaching and research needs.

 The resulting IIS-ISMC library aims to serve scholarship in areas and languages of interest to both institutes by emphasising the construction of collections of primary and secondary resources, published and rare materials in the fields of Islamic studies and Muslim civilisation, as well as in the Humanities in general.

 Dr Walid Ghali was appointed as Head of the IIS-ISMC Joint Library in February 2014.
 On the occasion of his appointment, he stated:

 The vision for the emerging library is to become a leading library in London, to provide a niche of resources to build intellectual leadership and to offer access to invaluable information and knowledge on Shii studies and Muslim civilisations.

 Soon, the library will relocate to new facilities in King's Cross where it will become the central hub of the new Aga Khan Centre.
 The library will continue to take a leading role in building and fostering academic and research communities while serving as an amplifier of the intellectual currents underpinning Muslim scholarship in the 21st Century.

 The IIS-ISMC Library is open to faculty, staff and students of both Institutes as well as to AKDN staff located in London.
 To join the library, contact the Library Information Desk where we will provide a library card and the login details for the library account.

 External visitors willing to use the library should fill in this form before their visit.

 The library collections are accessible through EDS Discovery, and they are integrated in COPAC.
 A complete list of electronic resources subscribed by the Library can be accessed here.

 Monday to Friday from 9:30 am-6:30 pm